Gokyo Lake Trek-13 days

 Gokyo Lakes Trek-An impeccable blend of towering mountains and emerald lakes

 Gokyo Lakes Trek is one of the most sought-after trekking routes in the Khumbu region of Nepal.
 The trek leads you to Gokyo Lakes, the world's highest freshwater lake system encompassing main six awe-inspiring, dazzling turquoise lakes.
-Gokyo Lakes Trek involves a walk through the off-beaten paths of the Khumbu region amid snow-clad mountainous terrains and astounding wilderness.
+Gokyo Lakes Trek involves a walk through the off-the-beaten paths of the Khumbu region amid snow-clad mountainous terrains and astounding wilderness.
 It is a fun-filled walking journey in the Solukhumbu district of Sagarmatha Zone in north-eastern Nepal.
 The trek is an amalgamation of adventure, exploration, and celestial natural beauty that'll surely leave you with a heightened feeling of fulfillment and pleasure.
+This could be the best alternative trekking trail for the Everest base camp trekking.

 Gokyo LakesTrek highlights

-• Experience the diversity of the ecosystem in a short period of time as you come across the high Himalayan Mountains, huge glaciers, cold streams, serene lakes, wilderness, etc.
+• Experience the diversity of the ecosystem in a short period as you come across the high Himalayan Mountains, huge glaciers, cold streams, serene lakes, wilderness, etc.

 • Get the astounding 360-degree view of Everest massif-Mount Everest, Lhotse, Makalu, and Cho Oyu